forthtemple/openworld_gl/openworld_gl/README.md

 # OPENWORLD GL

-This is the flutter gl package updated to work with the latest version of gradle.
+This is the <a href='https://github.com/wasabia/flutter_gl'>flutter_gl</a> package updated to work with the latest version of gradle.
 It is used to work with the https://github.com/forthtemple/openworlddart/ package.
 This version also includes Linux compatibility

 cross-platform call OpenGL API by Dart through dart:ffi.
 Provides OpenGL with Texture Widget on Flutter.